14 Sep End Lice Prevention Fairy Tales Happily

 There is lots of bad lice advice out there.
 Some from Moms who think they are helping by touting their home remedies.
 Don’t be fooled.
 Home remedies don’t work and can be dangerous.
 I see Moms and health professionals advocating the use of tea tree oil for lice prevention.
 There is no documented proof this works.
 There is documented proof daily use of tea tree oil can be harmful.
 I scratched my head when I saw a medical professional recommending double doses of over-the-counter lice products because even they admit they don’t work.

 The truth is lice isn’t a big deal.
 Lice are an annoyance but not a medical condition.
 The good news is you’ll never die from lice.
 Lice are easy to defeat if you know what to look for and you have a good battle plan.
-If you have lice using a dimethicone based product like KaPOW will guarantee your story will have a happy ending.
+If you have lice using a dimethicone based product and it’s not been working, we have good news.
+KaPOW! will guarantee your story will have a happy ending.

 Statistics show 90% of lice is from head-to-head contact.
 When heads touch and one is contagious with lice, meaning there are adult fertilized females present, lice crawl from one head to the next.